mikecousins/react-pdf-js/README.md

 ### Stretch to fill width/height

-Use the prop `fillWidth` to make the PDF stretch to the width of the parent element (generally speaking, this will be the enclosing `<div>`), or use `fillHeight` to do the same, but to the height of the PDF.
+Use the prop `fillWidth` to make the PDF stretch to the width of the parent element (generally speaking, this will be the enclosing `<div>`), or use `fillHeight` to do the same for the height of the PDF.
 The PDF will be scaled proportionately.

 Both `fillWidth` and `fillHeight` default to `false`.

 Note: `fillWidth` has precedence over `fillHeight`.
 So if you use both, the PDF will stretch to fill the width.